neno13453/k8s-killerkoda-scenarios/Troubleshooting/step1.md

     secret:
         defaultMode: 420
         optional: false
-        secretName: database-secret #update this line
+        secretName: database-secret     #updated this line to existing secret name
 ```
 Solution 2: The Frontend pod stuck as Pending state as it's using the non-exist target nodeselector.
 Therefore, it cannot schedule into any node.
 You can check the node labels by `kubectl get no --show-labels` and edit the deployment file to corresponding node or simply totally remove the nodeSelector section